manila/makcro/README.md

 # Mani's Automated Kubernetes and Container Registry Orchestrator (MAKCRO)

-Is a script that is meant to glue together the pieces to spin up a single node Kubernetes Cluster and a Container Repository for local development or as part of a CI testing pipeline.
+Is a script that is meant to glue together the pieces to spin up a single node Kubernetes Cluster and a Container Registry for local development or as part of a CI testing pipeline.

 # Usage